JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/volume_preserving_attention.md

 The following demonstrates the predictions of our approaches[^1]:

-[^1]: Here we have to use the structs `DummyTransformer` and `DummyNNIntegrator` to reformulate the three neural networks defined here as `NeuralNetworkIntegrator`s.
+[^1]: Here we have to use the architectures `DummyTransformer` and `DummyNNIntegrator` to reformulate the three neural networks defined here as `NeuralNetworkIntegrator`s.
+Normally the user should try to use predefined architectures in `GeometricMachineLearning`, that way they never use `DummyTransformer` and `DummyNNIntegrator`.

 ```@example volume_preserving_attention
 initial_condition = dl.input[:, 1:seq_length, 2]